schahriar/supertask/README.md

 More documentation and methods coming soon.
 Check out the test functions for more information in the mean time.

+## Disclaimer
+This module is not *yet* ready to be used in a production environment.
+While Supertask has reasonably good stability with over 40 tests it does not fully expose all methods and capabilities and may not function as intended.
+Supertask-cluster is equally missing some important cluster monitoring methods to keep the cluster alive and well in a production environment.
+Use it at your own risk.

 ## License
 MIT © Schahriar SaffarShargh <info@schahriar.com>